MikroElektronika/mikrosdk_click_v2/clicks/leddriver4/DETAILS.md

 ## Examples Description

-> This click has the ability to dim the connected LED array, without producing any noise on the output.
+> This Click has the ability to dim the connected LED array, without producing any noise on the output.

 **The demo application is composed of two sections :**